-The Personnel DivisionHuman Resources Department will discuss with AFSCME or their designated representative an appropriate method of soliciting contributions from coworkers.
-The contributions shall be submitted to the Personnel Division and Personnel will process the contribution list in the order established.
-Any worker shall be allowed to contribute a maximum of eighty (80) hours of sick leave from their accrued sick leave balance to another full-time or permanent part-time worker in the City who is suffering from a catastrophic illness and has exhausted his or her own sick leave, provided, however, they have maintained a positive sick leave balance of forty (40) hours or more following the donation.
+The Human Resources Department will discuss with AFSCME or their designated representative an appropriate method of soliciting contributions from coworkers.
+The contributions shall be submitted to Human Resources and Human Resources will process the contribution list in the order established.
+Any employee shall be allowed to contribute a maximum of eighty (80) hours of sick leave from their accrued sick leave balance to another full-time or permanent part-time employee in the City who is suffering from a catastrophic illness and has exhausted his or her own sick leave, provided, however, they have maintained a positive sick leave balance of forty (40) hours or more following the donation.
 Once the contribution is made it cannot be rescinded.

-Upon return to work, a worker may bank any remaining hours that have been contributed up to a maximum of forty (40) hours.
-If the contribution list has not been exhausted, the contributing workers will be notified that their contribution was not required and the balance restored.
+Upon return to work, an employee may bank any remaining hours that have been contributed up to a maximum of forty (40) hours.
+If the contribution list has not been exhausted, the contributing employees will be notified that their contribution was not required and the balance restored.